sonnessa/JsonPathTransformer/README.md

 News
 ----
+20 Apr 2022 - Released JsonPath 2.5.3:
+    New transformation functions BOOL_TO_STRING and NUMBER_TO_STRING now support null values

 20 Apr 2022 - Released JsonPath 2.5.2:
     New Option.FORCE_MISSING_PROPERTIES_ON_TARGET provided to force target json to contain missing source fields